Shrove Tuesday – Pancake Day – Mardi Gras – End of the Carnival

 St Thomas Becket

 The fifth day of Christmas is dedicated to Thomas Becket, our most famous Archbishop of Canterbury.
 He was martyred at Canterbury on this day in 1170.
-But, he was made a Saint in 1173 in double-quick time, in order that the Pope could rub Henry II’s nose in his complicity with the murder.
+But, he was made a Saint in 1173.
+This is double-quick time, as the Pope was determined to rub Henry II’s nose in his complicity with the murder.

 Becket was a Londoner from a well-known London family, who became a friend of Henry II.
 Henry was troubled by the freedoms and fees owed to the Catholic Church.
 So he thought it would be a good idea to make his friend Archbishop.
 But as soon as Becket became Archbishop he went ‘native’, became a very stubborn and adamant defender of the Pope’s privileges in Britain.
 After various confrontations, Henry said, in anger, ‘Who will rid me of this troublesome priest?’
 And three knights took him at his word, so Becket was murdered in the Cathedral in Canterbury.